 2. Train Staff to Follow Security Policies and Procedures

-Training staff is a crucial aspect of any retail business to ensure that your policies and procedures are being followed.
-When it comes to security operations, staff should be knowledgeable about how to best prevent shoplifting and to who they should report instances of suspected shoplifting.
-Giving staff a crash course on shoplifting prevention—such as greeting every customer, watching for customers who avoid eye contact, asking customers if they can be of assistance, etc.—will go a long way to preventing shoplifting from occurring in your business.
+Your staff should be knowledgeable about how to prevent shoplifting and how they should report instances of suspected shoplifting.
+Giving staff a crash course on shoplifting prevention will go a long way to preventing it from occurring in your business.

 3. Consider Your Store Layout